 The Wedding Bouquet

-The bouquet is a bunch of flowers wrapped together in a bunch which is carried by the bride and bridesmaids down the aisle.
-Some people think the bouquet is as important as the wedding dress.
+The bouquet is a bunch of flowers wrapped together in a bunch that is carried by the bride and bridesmaids down the aisle.
 In ancient times, brides carried flowers to signify new beginnings and fertility.
-In the middle ages herbs and spices were thought to chase away bad spirits, as well as bad luck and managed to cover the smell of body odor.
-In the mid-1800s Victorian brides carried myrtle in their bouquet, myrtle is from an evergreen shrub which has white flowers and is very aromatic.
+In the middle ages herbs and spices were thought to chase away bad spirits, as well as bad luck, and managed to cover the smell of body odor.
+In the mid-1800s Victorian brides carried myrtle in their bouquet, myrtle is from an evergreen shrub that has white flowers and is very aromatic.

 The myrtle flower symbolizes love, according to Greek mythology.
 In 1840 Queen Victoria carried myrtle in her wedding bouquet which started the tradition for all future royals.
 In fact, Queen Victoria planted the myrtle from her bouquet at the palace garden where many myrtle bushes grew.
 Since then, every bride in the royal lineage has put a sprig of myrtle in their wedding bouquet from the same bush that Queen Victoria originally planted many years earlier.
 It seems that not only British royals have the tradition, but Princess Madelaine and Princess Sophie of Sweden incorporated myrtle into their wedding bouquets also.

 The Queen mother married the Duke of York in 1923, he later became King and placed her wedding bouquet on the grave of the unknown warrior at Westminster Abby.
 It is said that it was a tribute to her brother Fergus who died in WW1.
 Ever since that day, it is a tradition for the royal bride to leave the bouquet upon the grave of the warrior.